2.744 Lab Safety Rules

 - I will not work alone.

-- I will not use the table saw, laser cutter, 3D printer, and miter saw.
-They are only to be used with the assistance of course staff.
+- I will not use the laser cutter, 3D printer, and miter saw.
+They are only to be used with the assistance of course staff or after I've been authorized to do so.
+The laser cutter should never be left to run alone because of fire risks.
 Feel free to ask for help.

 - I will ensure that the lab and its tools are clean and tidy before leaving, and that the space is left in a useable condition similar to how I found it.